aguairon/project-04/README.md

 ### Process
 I started the project by planning our models and database structure followed by some simple wireframes on how I wanted the site to look.

-Once the database was functional, I moved onto creating the models, routes and the Seeds file.
+When the database was functional, I moved onto creating the models, routes and the Seeds file.
 This file provides the initial list of articles, comments, likes and users for the site.

 After the backend was functional and had been tested by making API requests with Insomnia I moved onto creating the frontend.
 This was done in React.js with the Bulma framework.

-First I created the views that would show the list of articles and the article itself.
+The first views coded where the ones that would show the list of articles and the article itself.

 I wanted to experiment with modals in React, as I had seen them being used effectively on other sites.
 The React modal is used with the register/login form.
-The modal sits on top of the site stopping all interaction with the site until the user is logged in.
+The modal sits on top of the site stopping all other interaction until the user is logged in.

+Once I had the main pages sorted and users could log in I moved on to create the fucntionality to leave comments and like articles.

+### Wins